bbhtt/lorry-mirror-updater/README.md

 options:
-  -h, --help            Show this help message and exit --version             Show the version and exit --mirror-config       Mirror config file --base-branch         Base branch of mirroring-config repository --git-directory       Path to the Git directory for bst-to-lorry --raw-files-directory
+  -h, --help            Show this help message and exit --version             Show the version and exit --mirror-config       Path to the lorry-mirror-updater config file (default: mirrors.json) --base-branch         Base branch of mirroring-config repository (default: main) --git-directory       Path to the git mirror directory (default: gits) --raw-files-directory
-                        Path to the raw files directory for bst-to-lorry --exclude-alias [ ...]
+                        Path to the raw files mirror directory (default: files) --exclude-alias [ ...]
-                        List of aliases to exclude in bst-to-lorry --push                Push the branch to remote repository --create-mr           Push the branch to remote repository --lorry2              Use lorry2 format in bst-to-lorry
+                        List of aliases to exclude in bst-to-lorry (default: fdsdk_git, fdsdk_mirror) --push                Push the branch to remote repository --create-mr           Push the branch to remote repository --lorry2              Use lorry2 format in bst-to-lorry